 PRO TIP- The Multi-Experience Fastpass DOES NOT count against your 3 advance reservation Fastpass list.
 This means that you can book an extra one if you are issued this special Fastpass.

 Looking for another Disney World secret?
 Check out Disney’s Sorcerers of the Magic Kingdom Game.
 It is a “hidden” attraction where you travel to certain sections of the park on a “scavenger hunt”.

 Disney Fast Pass Cost

+If there is one Disney Fastpass secret that I can share besides the scheduling is that it is free.
 This is one of the most common misconceptions of the Disney Fastpass.
-IT IS FREE!
-The Disney Fastpass price is zero.
+Many people assume that Disneyland and Disney World work the same way and they do not.
+Disneyland does have a paid version called Fastpass Max.
+At Disney World – IT IS FREE!
+The Disney Fast pass cost is zero.
 It does not cost anything at all.
 You simply need to schedule the attractions you want and you pay nothing.

 If you are looking for some nice photo opportunities while roaming the Disney Parks, check out this post – The Most Instagrammable Disney Walls.
 For general tips when visiting Disney World, check out Seven Tips When Visiting Disney.

 This post contains affiliate links.
 I make a small commission from any sale of a product linked to this post.
 DQ Family Travel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees.
 Your price does not change when you click on these links, but it does provide me with a small commission.